How Afghanistan rattled Asia and emboldened China

 In her speech on Tuesday in Singapore, Ms Harris sold a vision of American faithfulness to Asia.

-She said "there should be no doubt we have enduring interests in this region and enduring commitments as well… those commitments also include security", and promised that the US would "invest our time and our energy" to strengthen relationships.
+She said "there should be no doubt we have enduring interests in this region and enduring commitments as well… those commitments also include security", and promised that the US would "invest our time and our energy" in strengthening relationships.

 James Crabtree, executive director of think tank II-SS Asia, noted that Ms Harris' visit was one of several made to Asia in recent months by top US officials.